2007 in public domain: Entered the public domain in countries with life + 70 years

 With the exception of Belarus (Life + 50 years) and Spain (Life + 80 years for creators that died before 1987), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2007.

 Entered the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia, Canada, New Zealand, Egypt and Uruguay; a work enters the public domain 50 years after the creator's death.

 Entering the public domain in the United States

 In the United States, the copyright status of works extends for the life of the author or artists, plus 70 years.
 If the work is owned by a corporation, then the copyright extends 95 years.

 Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, no new works would enter the public domain in this jurisdiction until 2019.

+Worldwide

+In 2007 Jason Rohrer published the source code for his videogame Passage in the pulic domain.